 We also have to consider the energy required to turn this waste back into a useful product.
 The longer it lasts, the less energy per use is required.

-Still, as always, please avoid anything single use, or temporary, or breakable.
+Still, as always, please avoid anything single use, or temporary, or obviously breakable.

 Think long lasting (longevity) and use case (am I going to use this product in a manner that justifies its existence and perpetuates sustainability?).